The number of individuals with dementia was projected to be 261,000 by 2030 and will continue to increase to 590,000 people in 2050.

 Thankfully, NPH may be reversed, controlled and cured with surgery, hence it is important to seek treatment as early as possible to reduce brain damage.

 Huntington’s disease is a genetic condition and onset of dementia symptoms tend to occur in younger adults.
-Due to premature breakdown of the brain’s nerve cells, this condition can cause dementia and impaired movement.
+Due to the premature breakdown of the brain’s nerve cells, this condition can cause dementia and impaired movement.

-There are two types of Huntington’s disease: juvenile and adult onset, which corresponds to when the symptoms first appear.
+There are two types of Huntington’s disease: juvenile and adult-onset, which corresponds to when the symptoms first appear.
 Symptoms for those with the juvenile form tend to appear during childhood or adolescence, while those with the adult form tend to only experience symptoms in their 30s or 40s.

 Besides the physical symptoms of jerking, difficulty walking and trouble swallowing, dementia-related symptoms include difficulty focusing on tasks, impulse control problems, trouble speaking clearly and difficulty learning new things.

 Mixed dementia occurs when a person has more than one form of dementia and is relatively common.
 In fact, 45% of those with mixed dementia are unaware of it.
 The most common combination is vascular dementia and Alzheimer’s disease.

 While the symptoms vary depending on the varying combination, most people will experience difficulty speaking and walking as the condition progresses.

 Dementia affects each person differently, depending on a variety of factors such as the part of the brain affected and the individual’s personality.